seligman/cloud_sizes/README.md

 # Track IPs for Cloud Providers

-A repo to track the relative size, in terms of IP addresses, for different cloud providers.
+A repo to track the relative size, in terms of IP addresses, for different services using relatively large IPv4 pools, such as cloud providers.

-Currently, the cloud providers have this many IPv4 addresses:
+Currently, they providers have this many IPv4 addresses, shown with a logarithmic scale:

 ![Compared](images/main.png)